ACS Extracurricular Activities

 We build a team of motivated and dedicated students, and produce a quality drama production, and present it in front of an audience.
 We entertain and inspire the public.

-Entrepreneurship and Enterprise Club
+Entrepreneurship Club

-Club First Aid
+First Aid Club

 The club First Aid aims to expand the knowledge of ACS students in providing first aid to injured people in an accident until the arrival of the emergency medical team.
 The club members will gain general theoretical and practical knowledge and skills on how to act if they accidentally find themselves in an accident situation.
 The training includes presentations, practical exercises and tasks in simulated incidents, and interactive games to learn more easily the steps in each emergency.